erikbrinkman/d3-dag/README.md

 <a name="layeringLongestPath" href="#layeringLongestPath">#</a> d3.**layeringLongestPath**(*dag*)

 Assigns every node a layer such that the longest path (the height) is minimized.
-This often results in very wide graphs.
+This often results in very wide graphs, but is fast.

+<a name="layeringCoffmanGraham" href="#layeringCoffmanGraham">#</a> d3.**layeringCoffmanGraham**(*dag*)

+Assigns every node a layer such that the width, not counting dummy nodes, is less than the square root of the total number of nodes.
+This can result in tall graphs, but is also reasonably fast.

 <a name="layeringSimplex" href="#layeringSimplex">#</a> d3.**layeringSimplex**(*dag*)